aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-processing-and-analysis/csharp-approach-extracting-decoded-header-values/_index.md

 1. We import necessary namespaces (`Aspose.Email` and `Aspose.Email.Mail`).
 2. We create a `Main` method as the entry point of our application.
 3. Within the `Main` method, we use the `MailMessage.Load` method to load an email message from a file.
 Replace `"path/to/your/email.eml"` with the actual path to the email message you want to process.
-4. We use the `HeaderDecoder.DecodeHeader` method to decode the Subject header.
+4. We use the `Headers.GetDecodedValue` method to decode the Subject header.
 5. We print the decoded Subject header to the console.

 ## Step 5: Run the Application